knrafto/MathSymbolsInput/README.md

 Not yet, but hopefully soon.

-## Can I use a custom keyboard layout?
+## Can I use a custom keyboard layout instead of QWERTY?

-Yes, by default, macOS uses the last selected keyboard layout when an input method is active.
+Yes.
+By default, macOS uses the last selected keyboard layout.

 # Inspirations

-Many programming languages have functionality to type mathematical symbols, but these are usually limited to a single app.
+Many programming languages are capable of inputting mathematical symbols, but this is usually limited to a single app.
 These include:

 * [Agda](https://agda.readthedocs.io/en/latest/tools/emacs-mode.html#unicode-input)
 * [Julia](https://docs.julialang.org/en/v1/manual/unicode-input/)